The decision in one sentence

 - Examples: SDR agent (research + outreach), DevOps agent (log analysis + remediation), competitive intel agent.

-Real-world architectures we’ve shipped
+Real-world architectures we have shipped

 Architecture 1: hybrid (chatbot + n8n + agent)